MatheusSw/MatheusSw/README.md

 Back-end development with Laravel
 Front-end development with Laravel Mix, Bootstrap, HTML5/CSS5, TailwindCSS and some knowledge on React.

-## 🌱 New technologies I have a interest in
+## New technologies I have a interest in🌱
 - Clojure
 - React
 - Machine Learning with TensorFlow!
 (Boy do I love ML)